How do you quickly turn your Excel data into visual PowerPoint layouts in minutes, rather than hours? There are two super fast ways to do this:

 Visual learners can watch the video below, otherwise skip the video and read on.

-Step #1: Copy your Excel spreadsheet data
+Step 1: Copy the data from your Excel spreadsheet

 From PowerPoint, navigate to Excel and select the range of data that you want to turn into individual shapes in PowerPoint.